What I Learned After Failing 3000 Times to Lose Weight

 This doesn’t mean that you should carry on with your bad eating habits and simply not stress about it, but that you should be kind to yourself and not stress if you do give in to temptation now and then.

 Just start over immediately and try again.

 Why Will Number 3001 Be Different?

-I know exactly what I need to do, and I am only allowing myself to focus on three things: reducing my anxiety, trying to eat mindfully, and saying no to Ed when he tries to convince me to have a snack.
-There is a chance that I will fail and go off the rails and binge eat for a few weeks, and I will let you know if I do so, but I do feel positive that I will at least get much closer to my goals.
+I know exactly what I need to do to reach my goal.
+There is a chance that I’ll fall off the wagon and go off the rails for a brief moment in the future, but I do feel positive that I’ll at least get much closer to my goals.

-I am excited, and I am taking it slowly.
+I’m excited, and I’m taking it slowly.
 They say that most people overestimate what they can do in a year and underestimate what they can do in three.
-Who knows, if I succeed in making these changes habits, I can set new goals, and then slowly work on them.
-In three years, I know I will have conquered this enemy.
+Let’s see where I’ll be three years from now.